sudaraka/archlinux-install/README.md

 > `NNF-description.sh`

 **NN** - incremental number in which the scripts are preferably executed in.
+Special prefix "ex" is used for the extra support script that may or may not be used in the installation process.

 **F** - single digit flag that indicate which environment the script should be executed in.